Artur Davtyan

+Artur Vahrami Davtyan (Արթուր Դավթյան, born August 8, 1992) is an Armenian gymnast.
+He is the 2020 Olympic bronze medalist, 2024 Olympic silver medalist and the 2022 World Champion in vault.
+He is also the 2019 European Games vault champion and is an eight-time European Championships medalist.

 Early life

-Arthur Davtyan was born on August 8, 1992, in Yerevan, Armenia.
-In 1998, at the age of 7, he began to do gymnastics.
-Since 2008, he is a member of the Armenian national gymnastics team.
+Artur Davtyan was born on August 8, 1992, in Yerevan, Armenia.
+He started doing gymnastics at the age of 7 in 1998.
+Since 2008, he has been a member of the Armenian national gymnastics team.
+He is the brother of fellow national team member Vahagn Davtyan.

 Career

 Youth

-In 2009, at the Youth Olympic Festival in Tampere, Finland, Davtyan, along with fellow Armenians Vahan Vardanyan and Arthur Tovmasyan, took 6th place in the team event among 23 teams.
-In the individual competition, Davtyan took the same place in 6th place in the all-around, 7th place in the vault, 6th place on the parallel bars and 9th place in the exercises on the rings.
+In 2009, at the Youth Olympic Festival in Tampere, Finland, Davtyan, along with fellow Armenians Vahan Vardanyan and Arthur Tovmasyan, secured 6th place in the team event among 23 teams.
+In the individual competition, Davtyan took the same place, 6th, in the all-around, 7th place in the vault, 6th place on the parallel bars and 9th place in the exercises on the rings.
 A year later, at the Junior European Championships in Birmingham, with a score of 15,462, Davtyan became champion in the vault.
 In addition, he came in 4th place in the exercises on the rings with a result of 13,975, ninth place on the uneven bars and seventh in the exercises on the pommel horse.